cesarades/FindTheFood/README.md

 ## Overview

 This project is an empirical analysis of zero-shot object detection models for food segmentation, benchmarked on the FoodSeg103 dataset.
+We discovered that a Top-K approach outperforms traditional threshold-based methods, as it reduces reliance on confidence scores by assigning each pixel to the most common class label among the top K detections.
+This method improves performance significantly up to K values in the 20s and 30s, making the exact choice of K less critical.
+Our experiments also revealed that different models behave differently under various thresholds, with OWLv2 emerging as the best performer for zero-shot food segmentation tasks.

 ## Table of Contents